oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   ![Select compartment](./images/12-select-compartment-on-object-storage-page-and-click-create-bucket.png)

-  a. **Bucket Name**: Enter a name for your Bucket that you can recognize, e.g. *image-classification-demo*.
+  a. **Bucket Name**: Enter a name for your Bucket that you can recognize, e.g. *image-classification-bucket*.
 Make a note of this name for later use in this lab.

   b. **Default Storage Tier**: *Standard*